KyberNetwork/developer-portal/docs/reserves-automatedpricereserve.md

 - `admin` can add withdraw/whitelisted address by calling `approveWithdrawAddress` of `KyberReserve.sol`.

 ### `Step 4: Depositing the inventory and setting the liquidity parameters`
 The reserve manager needs to decide on the initial liquidity parameters of the automated reserve.
-The following information are to be considered:
+The following parameters should be configured:

 1. Liquidity Rate `r`
 2. Initial Token Price `initialPrice`